 I started blogging back in 2007 and this other side of life has somehow made me into a reputable technology blogger and reviewer here at Craving Tech.
 I’m also actively involved in Emmanuel Baptist Church, a Christian, Indonesian community here in Melbourne.

 - Selected as part of Intel Insider Program in 2016.

 - Selected as one of Telstra’s Social VIPs to cover the Samsung GALAXY S4 launch in Sydney.
-Have also been selected to part in Telstra Influential Program since 2014.
+Have also been selected to part in Telstra Influential Program – 2014.

-- I was invited to speak at Nuffnang Blogopolis Conference 2011 (300 Aussie bloggers attended the event, including Darren Rowse from problogger.net and other popular Aussie bloggers).
+- Invited to speak at Nuffnang Blogopolis Conference (300 Aussie bloggers attended the event, including Darren Rowse from problogger.net and other popular Aussie bloggers) – 2011.

-- I was part of Samsung’s Street Squad, a small team of 35 people worldwide selected by Samsung to review their latest products (Samsung Galaxy SII, Samsung Galaxy Note, and Samsung Galaxy Nexus) back in 2011.
+- Selected to be in Samsung’s Street Squad, a small team of 35 people worldwide selected by Samsung to review their latest products (Samsung Galaxy SII, Samsung Galaxy Note, and Samsung Galaxy Nexus) – 2011.

 Jason Tan, Senior Internet Marketing Specialist, from Creative Technology Ltd: